acoustic-content-samples/prod-wch-sdk-ng9/README.md

 ## Documentation

-Each module carries its own documentation as part of [JSDoc](https://api-extractor.com/pages/setup/generating_docs/) comments, so documentation is available in the IDE using the packages.
+Each module carries its own documentation as part of [JSDoc](https://api-extractor.com/pages/setup/generating_docs/) comments, so documentation is available in the IDE using the components.
 Also the build process uses [api-documenter](https://www.npmjs.com/package/@microsoft/api-documenter) to generate an API overview as part of the `README` of each component.
 This documentation is available directly on the [npm](https://www.npmjs.com/) page for the individual component.

 ## Dependencies